HudsonWay Immersion School Reopening 2020-2021

 - Specials teachers – specials will be taught in the homeroom class to minimize mixing of students in spaces

-- Supplies – each student will be provided with their own set of supplies – scissors, crayons etc.
+- Supplies – each student will be provided with their own set of supplies – scissors, crayons etc. for only their use

-- Desks – students will be seated at individual desks spaced 6’ apart, and facing the same direction
+- Desks – older students will be seated at individual desks spaced 6’ apart, and facing the same direction

 - Zoom, Google Classroom and other programs will be used